 The open rooftop (on the 7th floor) of K11 has a series of giant glowing blush blossoms for couples to cuddle under this Valentine’s Day.
 Awww, so romantic.
 It’s the perfect time of year to stargaze in someone’s arms.
 Plus, if you take a photo while you’re up there and use the hashtags #K11LovePower #K11MUSEA, the centre will donate HK$20 to charity.

 Our city is full of great picnic spots; you just need to know where to go.
 And, it’s the perfect time of year to enjoy the great outdoors.
 Organise your own picnic from places like Feather & Bone, or order a basket online.
 Don’t forget to take all your rubbish with you when you leave.

 Take a night hike

 Ready for a nighttime adventure?
 Night hiking is great fun, and much less sweaty.
-Take a lovers stroll under the cover of darkness and get your endorphins pumping.
+Take a lover’s stroll under the cover of darkness and get your endorphins pumping.
 Night hikes like Dragon’s Back or the hike from Wan Chai to Central offer some twinkling views of the city.
-So romantic.
+Very romantic!

 Read: Your favourite hikes

 Sensational spas and sanctuaries